dmbarbour/glas/docs/GlasDesign.md

         eq : ∀S,A,B . ((S * A) * B) → ((S * B) * B) | FAIL
         fail : ∀S .
 S → FAIL

-User syntax can effectively extend the set of control operators.
-For example, a language module could compile a set of mutually recursive functions into a common loop with an implicit continuation parameter.
+User syntax can extend the effective set of control operators, e.g. compiling a mutually recursive function group into a central loop.
+Also, although there is no 'eval' operator, it is quite feasible and useful to implement an eval subprogram.

-*Note:* Glas does not have an 'eval' operator or first-class functions.
-However, it is possible to implement a Glas interpreter within Glas to support staged metaprogramming.

 ### Effects Handler

-* **env:(do:P, eff:E)** - override effects handler in context of P.
+* **env:(do:P, with:E)** - override effects handler in context of P.
  * move top item from data stack to eff stack
  * where `eff` is invoked within P (modulo further override):
   * move top item from eff stack to top of data stack